Application Load Testing

 Select a load testing tool

 Configure your load testing tool

 In your load testing tool, specify the amount of traffic in the load test.
-For instance, Loader.io offers multiple ways to specify the size of a test, such as clients per second.
+For example, configure it for X clients per second.
 Match the load test to the production load you have now or anticipate in the near future.

 Next, decide which endpoints to include in your test.
 If you are testing a specific feature, focus on that feature’s endpoints.
 If you are testing the scalability of the entire app, use your APM tool to find the most popular and highest latency endpoints, and focus the test on those.

 Run your load test